Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 [Your Name]

-Here is an example of the perfect resume for a first-time job seeker:
+Here is an example of one resume sample for a prospective job-seeker who is just starting out:

 Name: John Doe

-Contact Information: Contact number Email address, phone number, LinkedIn profile
+Contact Information: Number Email address, phone number, LinkedIn profile

 Education:

-- BA in Business Administration XYZ University, Graduated May 2021
+- The Bachelor’s degree is in Marketing XYZ University, Graduated May 2021

-- Relevant course: Market Research, Data Analysis, Consumer Behavior
+- Relevant courses: Market Research, Data Analysis and Consumer Behavior

 Experience: